karannewatia/Mycelium/crypto/code/scale_mamba_version/README.md

 - `cd ..`
 - `./benchmark.sh dec_test 0 1 2 ...N-1`, where N is the number of committee members

-Output for Player i is in output_i.txt (or in Data/Playeri_out.txt) Communication cost is in communication.txt
+Output for Player i is in output_i.txt (or in Data/Playeri_out.txt).
+Communication cost is in communication.txt.

 To test/play around with key gen, encryption, and decryption together in SCALE-MAMBA:
-- mod value used in fhe_test.mpc: 12413837415352346609
+- mod value used in `fhe_test.mpc`: 12413837415352346609
 - `./Setup.x` -> 2 -> 2 -> mod -> enter the max possible t (threshold value) (t=4 if N=10)
 - `./benchmark.sh fhe_test 0 1 2 ...N-1`, where N is the number of committee members
 -